mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-05-14-joan-martin-portrait.md

 ---
-layout: work
+layout: media
 title: "Artist in gray"
-description: "PaperFaces portrait of a Joan Martin drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Joan Martin drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-joan-martin-lg.jpg
   thumb: paperfaces-joan-martin-150.jpg